RadoslawPerczynski/-exercise-Country_Search_Engine/README.md

 <p> Nico is a great traveler.
 He visited all the coutries in the whole world.

-He fell in love with big cities and money and he remembers all of them!
+He fell in love with capital cities and foreign exchange and he remembers all of them!

 You don't have to believe me.
 Ask him ;) </p>